 Just because some probiotics might trigger SIBO, it doesn’t mean that you should dismiss all probiotics immediately.
 Probiotics can be indispensable in helping you correct dysbiosis (unbalanced gut flora) after treatment – particularly treatment with antibiotics or herbal antibiotics for SIBO.3

-There are three ways that probiotics can help fix dysbiosis and treat SIBO:
+There are three ways that probiotics could help fix dysbiosis and treat SIBO:

 - Probiotics help modulate the gut’s immune system